temoortayyab/stroke-pred-ml/Stroke__Prediction_ML.md

 **About Data Analysis Report**

-This RMarkdown file contains the report of the data analysis done for the project on building and deploying a stroke prediction model in R. It contains analysis such as data exploration, summary statistics and building the prediction models.
-The final report was completed on Sat Jul 27 23:13:50 2024.
+This file contains the report of the data analysis done for the project on building and deploying a stroke prediction model in R. It contains analysis such as data exploration, summary statistics and building the prediction models.
+The final report was completed on Sun Jul 28 23:27:24 2024.
 <br>
 <br>